vamshidhar-thonti/machine_learning/readme.md

 - The random initialization of centroids has to be repetitive till we find the centroid locations that has the minimum cost function.

 Refer the coursera videos for detailed formulae

+### Anomaly Detection:

+- Helpful is finding the anomalies in a system given data.
+- Can detect the anomalies that haven't occured previously.
+- Uses Gaussian (Normal) Distribution to train the model and detect the anomalies.
+- Lower the probability likely the anomaly.

+Refer the coursera videos for detailed formulae